Summary so far

 You might like to visit http://www.sacredheartpullman.org/Icon explanation.htm which expresses this concept of beholding and being beheld in the gaze of the other.
 Rublev’s divine persons express their individuality through their look at each other, yet they look with exactly the same face.

-Relationship not Function
+Relationship over Function

 The Father (the lover) is the creator source of all things.
 The Son (the beloved) is the communicator of all things – the Logos or Word.
 The Holy Spirit (love sharer) is God in all things.
 But the main point is not their functions but their relationship.
 They enjoy a relationship which is the fruit of each divine person discovering themselves in the gaze of the other two.